Richard Beeching: Early years

 Beeching was born in Sheerness on the Isle of Sheppey in Kent, the second of four brothers.
 His father was Hubert Josiah Beeching, a reporter with the Kent Messenger newspaper, his mother a schoolteacher and his maternal grandfather a dockyard worker.
 Shortly after his birth, Beeching's family moved to Maidstone where his brothers Kenneth (who was killed in the Second World War) and John were born.
 All four Beeching boys attended the local Church of England primary school, Maidstone All Saints, and won scholarships to Maidstone Grammar School, where Richard was a prefect.
-Beeching and his elder brother Geoffrey attended Imperial College of Science & Technology in London, where both read physics and took First Class honours degrees.
+Beeching and his elder brother Geoffrey attended Imperial College of Science & Technology in London, where both read physics and took first class honours degrees.
 His younger brothers both attended Downing College, Cambridge.

-Beeching remained at Imperial College where he undertook a research PhD under the supervision of Sir George Thomson.
+Beeching remained at Imperial College where he undertook a PhD degree under the supervision of Sir George Thomson.
 He continued in research until 1943, first at the Fuel Research Station in Greenwich in 1936 and then the following year with the Mond Nickel Laboratories in London, where he was appointed senior physicist carrying out research in the fields of physics, metallurgy and mechanical engineering.

 In 1938 he married Ella Margaret Tiley, whom he had known since his schooldays.
 They initially set up home in Solihull, and remained married for the rest of his life.
 They had no children.
 During the Second World War Beeching, at the age of 29, was lent by Mond Nickel on the recommendation of Dr Sykes at Firth Brown Steels to the Ministry of Supply, where he worked in its Armament Design and Research Departments at Fort Halstead.
 His first post was with the Shell Design Section where he had a rank equivalent to that of army captain.
 Whilst with Armament Design, Beeching worked under the department's superintendent and chief engineer, Sir Frank Smith, a former chief engineer with Imperial Chemical Industries (ICI).

 After the war, Smith returned to ICI as technical director and was replaced as chief engineer of Armament Design by Sir Steuart Mitchell who promoted Beeching, then 33, to the post of deputy chief engineer with a rank equivalent to that of brigadier.
 Beeching continued his work with armaments, particularly anti-aircraft weaponry and small arms.
 In 1948 he joined ICI, as personal technical assistant to Sir Frank Smith; he remained for around 18 months, working on the production lines for various products such as zip fasteners, paints and leathercloth with a view to improving efficiency and reducing production costs.
 He was then appointed to the Terylene Council, and subsequently to the board of ICI Fibres Division.

 In 1953 he went to Canada as vice-president of ICI (Canada) Ltd, and was given overall responsibility for a terylene plant in Ontario.
 He returned after two years to become chairman of ICI Metals Division on the recommendation of Sir Ewart Smith.
 In 1957 he was appointed to the ICI board as technical director, and for a short time also served as development director.